Schizophrenia Treatment Guidelines

 - Prevention of complications: Untreated schizophrenia can lead to serious complications, including substance abuse, depression, and increased risk of suicide.

-- Social and economic impact: By managing schizophrenia effectively, the burden on families and society can be minimized, reducing healthcare costs and improving productivity.
+- Social and economic impact: Effectively managing schizophrenia can minimize the burden on families and society, reduce healthcare costs, and improve productivity.

 Adhering to treatment guidelines and ensuring a multidisciplinary approach can help individuals with schizophrenia navigate the challenges of the disorder and lead a more stable, productive life.